shikras/d-cube/README.md

 # option 1: install it as a python package
 cd d-cube
 python -m pip install .
-# option 2: just put it in the root folder of your local repository
+# option 2: just put the d-cube/d_cube directory in the root directory of your local repository
 ```

 ## Via HuggingFace Datasets 🤗